EyalMK/CloudProgramming-HW1/README.md

 **utils/utilities.py**:
 * setup_logger(self): Sets up logging to console and database.
 * get_supported_graphs(self): Returns a list of the supported graphs.

+## Design Patterns
+* **Singleton**: The application uses the Singleton design pattern to ensure that only one instance of the database handler, database logger, dataframe handler and app is created.
+* **Adapter**: The application uses the Adapter design pattern to adapt the database logger to the logging module.
+* **MVC**: The application follows the Model-View-Controller design pattern.
+The Model is represented by the dataframes module, the View is represented by the app module, and the Controller is represented by the dash_callbacks module.

 ## Scripts